azuredevcollege/trainingdays/day4/challenges/00-challenge-org.md

 After you have created the Team, you can add members in the _Members_ section.
 Again, we have the option to add both members of the organization or _Outside collaborators_.
 Now add the invited colleague to the team.
 After your colleague was added you can change their role within the Team.
 You can choose between _Member_ and _Maintainer_.

-*Maintainer:* Maintainers can add and remove team members and create child teams.
+**Maintainer:** Maintainers can add and remove team members and create child teams.

-*Member:* A member has not administrative permissions to the team.
+**Member:** A member has no administrative permissions to the team.

 For the moment we leave it at the role _Member_, which is the default.